ekohe/wulin_master/README.md

 ### 3. Add grids

-Create your first grid as followings:
+Create your first grid as the following:

 ``` ruby
 # app/grids/post_grid.rb